Tarektouati/vue-use-web/docs/guide/battery.md

 | dischargingTime | `Number`  | The number of seconds before the device becomes fully discharged. |
 | level           | `Number`  | A number between 0 and 1 representing the current charge level.   |

+## Use-cases

+Our applications normally are not empathetic to battery level, we can make a few adjustments to our applications that will be more friendly to low battery users.

+- Trigger a special "dark-mode" battery saver theme settings.
+- Stop auto playing videos in news feeds.
+- Disable some background workers that are not critical.
+- Limit network calls and reduce CPU/Memory consumption.

 ## Example

 Try the following example with a device that has batteries and chrome browser.